auxoncorp/modality-probe/collectors/modality-probe-debug-collector/README.md

 #### Connect to a GDB server

+Note: This feature is currently unavailable for windows.

 Alternatively, a GDB server like OpenOCD, pyOCD, etc, can be used to connect to the chip.
 For example, to use OpenOCD, first download and install [OpenOCD](http://openocd.org/).
 Then, we will create a configuration file.
 For the [NUCLEO-F767ZI board](https://www.st.com/en/evaluation-tools/nucleo-f767zi.html), our configuration file will have the following contents: